biolink/biolink-model/docs/has_attribute.md

 {: .samples-subset-label }

-connects any named thing to an attribute
+connects any entity to an attribute

 URI: [biolink:has_attribute](https://w3id.org/biolink/vocab/has_attribute)